Friday, May 29, 2020

 (Liptovsky was a part of Hungary until 1920, then Chechoslovakia until 1938, when it became Slovakia, from 1945 until January 1, 1993, again in Czechoslovakia, and now Liptovský Mikuláš in Slovakia).

 Duke Albert's letter to Valerie Marie was written on April 15, 1931.
 He died on April 27.
-Valerie Marie did not change her birth registration until May 5, 1939.
+Valerie Marie's birth registration was changed on May 5, 1939.
 This was done at the District office in Liptovsky Svata Mikulas.
 The name Valerie Maria Schwalb was erased and replaced with "Natural father of the child is Albert Herzog zu Schleswig-Holstein.
 As the name of the girl the family name is specified as zu Schleswig-Holstein."

 the official letter from Princesses Helena Victoria and Marie Louise